gtrimarc/physical_activity_detection_model/README.md

-# Pulse2act : a model that turns pulse readings into intensity of physical activity

-IPython notebook to develop a model that detects levels of physical activities using pulse and temperature readings from a smartwatch.

-Millions of Americans are obese or overweight in part due to a lack of vigorous exercise.
-Many people have trouble motivating themselves,  either because they believe they are already active enough or, worse yet, they don’t know how much is enough.
-The preliminary data analysis I am presenting shows a direct correlation between body temperature and heart rate measured at the hand.
-This is important, because this data and the model that I propose to develop in this project could be used to design wearable devices that track the intensity of the physical activity using simple and inexpensive temperature and pulse sensors.
-This project has the potential to lead to the development of a wearable activity monitoring device similar to the Apple watch, but more cost effective.
+# Pulse2act: machine learning at work to track the intensity of physical activity!

+This Jupyter notebook demonstrates the use of machine learning to detect the intensity of physical activity using the readings of wearable devices that can track body motions and basic physiological parameters such as heart rate.

+Many people have trouble motivating themselves to do vigorous exercise, either because they believe they are already active \
+enough or, worse yet, they don’t know how much is enough.
+A smart device that can detect the level of the physical activity of an individual over time would help to keep track the stretches of intense physical activity performed.
+Moreover, such an exercise tracking application would allow a user to monitor the progress towars a set goal for the amount of exercise to perform in a given period of time.

+The preliminary analysis I am presenting here shows a direct correlation between the heart rate and accelleration measured by the device with intensity levels of physical activity.
+This model could become the engine of an app to monitor and record over time the level of physical activity of a person using a set of readings from a smartphone and/or other wearable devises that that person uses in his or her daily life.

-Here, I include the IPython notebook for a prelimirary study of the developmenr of a model that detects levels of physical activities using pulse and temperature readings for instance from a smartwatch.
-I am using the PAMAP2 dataset from the UC Irvine Machine Learning repository to build the model.
+In this study I am using the PAMAP2 dataset from the UC Irvine Machine Learning repository to build the model.
 The dataset if accessible through this URL:

 https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring